Kozlowski-Bartosz/Informatyka-Sledcza-Pcap/README.md

 ## Pcap Analysis Tool
-*Pretty* work-in-progress.
-To use, run app.py
+To use, install requirements from requirements.txt and run app.py

-Images are extracted by going to the extraction page.
-They are saved into output/images folder from the project's root.
+File, images, and saved outputs are extracted into the output folder from the project's root.

 Application runs on localhost:5000.
-Web interface allows to upload a PCAP file.
-You can display the contents in the Results tab.
+Web interface allows to upload a PCAP or CAP file.
+You can display the contents in the Results tab, view statistics in the Statistics tab, or view found data and files in the Extracted Data tab.